Open-Edge-Robotics/A.RobotAI-LGE-ROS2-LifecycleManager/README.md

 📌 Boot time is defined as the time from process start until all required nodes reach the **ACTIVE** lifecycle state.

-📌 Measurements are based on lifecycle activation logs and system-level monitoring (htop) under identical workloads.
+📌 Measurements are based on lifecycle activation logs and OS-level memory metrics collected under identical workloads.

 👉 These results suggest a practical deployment path for ROS 2 on highly constrained embedded hardware.